Rapid Asynchronous Plurality Consensus: Introduction

 \section{Introduction}

+Distributed voting is a fundamental problem in distributed computing with applications in a multitude of fields.
+In distributed computing, these include, among others, consensus \cite{HP01} and leader election \cite{BMPS04}.

+We consider the following plurality consensus process on the clique $K_n$ of size $n$.
+Each node in the network starts with one initial opinion, which we also refer to as color, from a finite set of possible opinions.
+We distinguish between the synchronous and the asynchronous setting.
+In the \emph{synchronous model}, all nodes communicate simultaneously with some of their neighbors and update their opinions accordingly.
+In the \emph{asynchronous model}, we assume that each node has a random clock which ticks according to a Poisson distribution, once per unit of time in expectation.
+Again, upon activation a node updates its opinion according to a sample of its neighborhood.

-Distributed voting is a fundamental problem in distributed computing.
-In the original problem, we are given a network of players modeled as a graph $G = (V, E)$ with $|V| = n$ and $|E| = m$.
-Each player in the network starts with one initial opinion (we sometimes call color) from a finite set of possible opinions.
-Then the voting process runs either synchronously in discrete rounds or asynchronously according to some (possibly random) clock.
-During these rounds in the synchronous case, or upon activation in the asynchronous case, the players are allowed to communicate with their direct neighbors in the network with the main goal to eventually agree on one of the initial opinions.
-If all nodes agree on one opinion, we say this opinion \emph{wins} and the process \emph{converges}.
-Typically, one would demand from such a voting procedure to run accurately, that is, the opinion with the highest number of initial supporters should win with decent probability, and efficiently, that is, the voting process should converge within as few communication steps as possible.
+Regardless of the underlying model of synchronicity, if eventually all nodes agree on one opinion, we say this opinion \emph{wins}, and the process \emph{converges}.
+Typically, one would demand from such a voting procedure to run accurately, that is, the opinion with the largest initial support should win with decent probability $(1-\LittleO{1})$, and to be efficient, that is, the voting process should converge within as few communication steps as possible.
 Additionally, voting algorithms are usually required to be simple, fault-tolerant, and easy to implement \cite{HP01,Joh89}.

-Distributed voting algorithms have applications in various fields.
-In distributed computing these contain for instance consensus \cite{HP01} and leader election \cite{BMPS04}.
-Early results in other areas can be attributed to distributed databases \cite{Gif79} where voting algorithms have been used to serialize read and write operations.
-In game theory, distributed voting can be used to analyze social behavior \cite{DP94}.
-Also, the existence and characterization of so-called \emph{monopolies}, which are sets of nodes that dominate the outcome of the voting process, have been investigated \cite{Pel02, Ber01, Pel14, ACF14}.
-Various processes based on the \emph{majority rule} have been analyzed in the study of \emph{influence networks} \cite{LM15, FKW13}, and they have been used to measure the competition of opinions in social networks \cite{MT14}.
-Variants of these processes have been used for distributed community detection \cite{RAK07, KPS13, CG10}.
-In computational sciences, voting processes can be used to model chemical reaction networks \cite{Dot14}, neural and automata networks \cite{GM90}, and cells' behavior in biology \cite{CCN12,CC14}.